nasa/Transform-to-Open-Science/_sources/docs/readme.md

-# TOPS is organized into 4 areas of action.
+# Learn more about TOPS activities

 ## Implementation
 - [Area 1: Engagement](./Area1_Engagement/): Building community, publishing articles, appearing on podcasts, expanding knowledge about open science, integrating Open Science into themes at large-scale events and conferences.